Josh Gordon added to Seahawks’ active roster, could ‘contribute’ Sunday against Rams

 The Seahawks waived receiver Penny Hart to make room for Gordon.

-Gordon may not be the Seahawks’ only addition this week.
+Gordon might not be the Seahawks’ only addition this week.

 Carroll said veteran tight end Greg Olsen “is returning this week” after having practiced last week but then not activated.
 Carroll said assuming Olsen makes it through the practice week that “he’ll be back in, ready to go.”
 Olsen suffered a plantar fascia foot injury Nov.
 19.

-Cornerbacks Quinton Dunbar (knee) and Tre Flowers (hamstring) may also make it back.
-Dunbar has practiced the past two weeks, and Flowers is eligible to come off IR and return to practice.
+Cornerbacks Quinton Dunbar (knee) and Tre Flowers (hamstring) might also make it back.
+Dunbar has practiced the past two weeks, and Flowers is eligible to come off injured reserve and return to practice.

 All could be key players for Seattle as it enters the final two weeks of the regular season.
 The Seahawks would win the NFC West with a victory against the Rams and could make a run at the No. 1 seed in the conference.
 Seattle clinched a playoff spot Sunday for the eighth time since 2012.